United Kingdom Compound Interest Calculator

 UK REITs

-Medium-High RiskLSE-listed REITs like Land Securities, British Land, Segro.
+Medium–High RiskLSE-listed REITs such as Land Securities, British Land and Segro.
 Access commercial property without buying directly.
-Hold in ISA for tax-free income.
+Hold in an ISA for tax-free distributions.

 - Liquid (trade on LSE)